aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ls -lt ~/$CHANNEL.pb
 ```

-## Step 6 - create a Fabric channel
+## Step 6 - Create a Fabric channel
 On the Fabric client node.

 Create a Fabric channel.